jinoojain/ocr-demo-app/README.md

 - We will be using only the 'Read text in images' or OCR functionality

 ## Quickstart for POC
-Follow these instructions for a simple Node proof of concept (not a web app/no Express)
+To run the full web app, skip below to 'Getting Started with the App' Follow these instructions for a barebones proof of concept (not a web app/no Express)

 ### To analyze image from a URL
 1. Copy the `v1-ocr.js` file